 One of the most puzzling jobs for parents is trying to figure out why their baby becomes so distressed.
 When the reason is not obvious, pain is often the first thing parents suspect and/or the first thing suggested by well meaning friends, family and health professionals.
 (Most often without having asked you a single question to rule out other reasons for distress).

 No doubt, others have made comment about your baby's distress...
 "It's probably tummy cramps", "It might be gas', "She could be constipated", "I think its colic", "It's possibly reflux", "Perhaps she's teething" and the list goes on and on.
-These could all be valid reasons for a baby to become distressed, but in reality these problems occur far less often then they are suspected.
+These could all be valid reasons for a baby to become distressed, but in reality these problems occur far less often than they are suspected.
 There are many more common reasons for a baby's distress than pain... that are not always obvious.

 Caring for a distressed baby for hours on end, sometimes day after day, is one of the most emotionally heart wrenching and exhausting experiences a parent will face, and it can be difficult to 'see the forest for the trees' when it comes to figuring out what the actual problem is.
 It may only be through a process of elimination that you can confidently rule out pain as the reason for your baby's distress.

 If your baby calms quickly once she has been picked up but after a brief period she once again starts to cry (even in your arms) this may indicate that her need is for something more than a cuddle.
-If you have ruled out more obvious reasons for a crying baby then a common reason for this pattern of behavior is over-tiredness.
+If you have ruled out more obvious reasons for a crying baby than a common reason for this pattern of behavior is over-tiredness.

-Distress does not automatically mean pain!
+Distress in babies does not automatically mean pain

 Just like adults, babies can become stressed at times.
 Each baby may display their distress in slightly different ways.
 Distressed behavior commonly seen in healthy, thriving infants, include the following...